charmoniumQ/wf-reg-test/docs/icse_nier.md

    As our understanding of material science improves, they might want to reassess if the simulation still predicts the part preforms its function properly given our improved understanding.
    If the simulation experienced software collapse, this may be extremely difficult or impossible, especially if the original developer is retired.

-Unfortunately, software collapse seems widespread.
+Unfortunately, software collapse appears to be widespread in the computational science domain.
 Zhao et al. studied software collapse computational of experiments deposited in the myExperiment registry [@zhao_why_2012].
-They found that 80% of the experiments in their selection did not work, for a variety of causes: change of third-party resources, unavailable example data, insufficient execution environment, and insufficient metadata.
-Of these, change of third-party resources caused the most failures.
-This included a step in the experiment that referenced data from another server through the internet which was no longer available.
+They found that 80% of the experiments in their selection did not work, for a variety of causes: change of third-party resources, unavailable example data, insufficient execution environment, and insufficient metadata; of these, change of third-party resources caused the most failures, such as when a step in an experiment referenced data from another server through the internet which was no longer available

-While the problem of irreproducible science is not solely technical, this paper studies technical solutions which should be a part of a holistic effort, including policy, economic and social factors.
-The technical solution could be proactive or reactive: a proactive solution would change something about the environment or application to provide determinism, whereas a reactive solution would seek to detect non-determinism and alert human developers.
+The problem of irreproducibility in scientific computing is not solely technical: the cultural norms around preserving scientific software and attitudes of funding agencies play significant roles in the decision to invest in software sustainability and reproducibility.
+Our work examines technical solutions which should be part of a holistic effort to address policy, economic, and social factors that drive software collapse in science.
+Such a solution could be proactive or reactive: a proactive solution would monitor, preserve, and adapt the computational environment or the application to enforce reproducibility constraints as the software ages or allow for graceful degredation where enforcement fails, whereas a reactive solution would wait until reproducibility constraints fail and alert human developers. the following are examples of state-of-the-art tools and practices on this front.
-Proactive solutions are preferred because they offer certain guarantees of determinism, although this guarantee is often not met in practice.

 - **Snapshotting the environment**: Container images (e.g., Docker, qcow2), VM images, CDE [@guo_cde_2011], and Sumatra [@davison_automated_2012] attempt to snapshot the entire computational environment.
   Then, one can ship the entire filesystem to another user so they can reproduce the execution.